Pathogens are disease producing agents and they include bacteria, viruses, funguses, protozoa, worms, and prions (potential pathogenic proteins).

 - Plague (Yersinia Pestis) (Bacteria)

 - Tularemia (Francisella Tularensis) (Bacteria)

-Biological agents that are moderately easy to disseminate and have low mortality rates.
-The Category B agents are:
+Biological agents that are moderately easy to disseminate, and have lower mortality rates.

 - Brucellosis (Brucella species) (Bacteria)

 - Epsilon Toxin of Clostridium Perfringens (Bacteria)